loydvalp/Big_Data/README.md

 #### Conclusion

 So are the Vines Reviewed biased?
 Almost 100% of the reviews came for non-vine users.
-Majority of the reviews for the apparel have a rating of 5 stars between both vine and non-vine.
+The majority of the product's reviews for the apparel have a rating of 5 stars between both vine and non-vine.
 47.4% of vine reviews were 5 stars.
-56.2% of non-vine reviews were 5 starts.
+56.2% of non-vine reviews were 5 stars.
 4.8% of vine reviews were 2 stars or less.
 13.8% of non-vine reviews were 2 stars or less.
-With data shown, the vines reviews are not biased.
+Even though the majority of the users were non-vine, vine users rated the products higher.
+95.2% of vine users gave a rating of 3 stars or higher.
+86.2 % of non-vine users gave a rating of 3 stars or higher.
+Vine users may be a little biased with the rating.
+However, it is not 100% conclusive.